vic-ma/howtodismantle.github.io/_posts/2024-07-05-When-Boards-Meet-Wheels-Part-I-How-to-connect-Peakboard-and-wheel.me-robots.md

 ## Query the robots

 The robot data source shows the dynamic aspects of the scenery.
 As shown in the following screenshot, we need to provide the floor ID again.

-We can also provide a name filter for the name.
-This might be important when we have multiple robots on the floor.
+We can also provide a filter for the name.
+This might be important if we have multiple robots on the floor.
 Then, we could make sure that there's always one dedicated robot for each data source, by using this filter.
 That way, it's much easier to access the data of the robot we want, because we don't need to look up the robot in a list.
-Instead, it's always the first line of the data source.
+Instead, we can always take the first line of the data source.

 But again, this only applies when we have more than one robot on the floor.
 Besides the physical coordinates, we can also see the state (like `Navigating` or `Idle`) and the mode (like `Autonmous` or `manual`).
 Most important is the location information: the position the robot is navigating to, as well as the position the robot is currently located at (for each, both the ID and the name of the position is provided).